helper2424/pave_coding_challenge_e_mironov/README.md

 ## How to run

-0. Switch direcory to the project root
+0. Switch directory to the project root
 1. Create a new data file for Tigerbeetle cluster:
 ```bash
 docker run -v $(pwd)/data:/data ghcr.io/tigerbeetledb/tigerbeetle \